Muricy Ramalho: Return to São Paulo

-On September 9, 2013, after losing to Coritiba 2–0, game that kept São Paulo in relegation zone of Série A, the directors of the club sacked Paulo Autuori, signing Ramalho as his replacement.
-In São Paulo's official website, a report praised Autuori's work and welcomed the arrival of Ramalho, who had previously won three Brazilian leagues titles with the club.
-He was presented on September 10, 2013, praised by João Paulo de Jesus Lopes, vice-president of the club.
-Ramalho stated, "We are on a phase that we cannot stay talking to players.
-We must have to get the victories.
-Each one has his own way to work.
-Let's keep our problems outside."
-Ramalho's first game in charge was a 1–0 victory over Ponte Preta.
+On September 9, 2013, São Paulo was in relegation zone of Série A, leading the directors of the club to sack Paulo Autuori, and sign Ramalho as his replacement.
+Ramalho's first game back in charge was a 1–0 victory over Ponte Preta.
 During the match, São Paulo fans at the Morumbi Stadium shouted "É, Muricy" ("Yeah, Muricy") in satisfaction of Ramalho's return.

 On November 2, 2013, in an interview with Brazilian newspaper O Estado de S. Paulo, Ramalho affirmed the following words:

-On December 7, 2013, Ramalho, after a very successful first year ahead of the club, renewed his contract with São Paulo for two more seasons.
+On December 7, 2013, Ramalho, after a very successful return ahead of the club, renewed his contract with São Paulo for two more seasons.
 Upon signing, he stated, "I am happy to stay, because here is my home and the affection the supporters show for me motivates me even further.
 I am very happy for we have had an excellent year."

 On April 6, 2015, Ramalho stepped down as coach of São Paulo due to illness; he had been hospitalized in January with a digestive disease.